Deploy Generated Standalone Executable Programs To Target Hardware

 for comparing results from simulation against generated code, modifyrt_OneStep

 to write model inputs in every time step as directed by these comments.
-Alternatively, you could Choose a SIL or PIL Approach for verification.
+Alternatively, you use a SIL or PIL approach for verification (see Choose a SIL or PIL Approach).

 Overview

-A strategy for deploying generated code is to use model configuration parameter
+A strategy for deploying generated application code is to use model configuration

-Generate an example main program option to generate an
+parameter Generate an example main program option to

-For more information, see Generate a Standalone Program.
+).
+For more information, see Generate Code for an Application.

-Alternatively, you can clear the Generate an example main program parameter and use a generated static main program module as an example or template for developing your embedded application.
-Static main program modules provided by MathWorks® include:
+Alternatively, you can clear the Generate an example main program parameter and use a generated static main function module as an example or template for developing your embedded application.
+Static main function modules provided by MathWorks® include:

 — Supports thematlabroot